 A newly created task must be assigned to a domain and must reference a specification for the task's completion, i.e. a description of the work to be done and how that work will be evaluated.

 Once created, the task may be modified to include additional data.
-This could be setting the task's due date, payouts for completion, or skill tag(s).
+This could be setting the task's due date, payouts for completion, or domain.

-Important changes to a task must be approved by multiple people.
+Important changes to a task must be approved by multiple people after roles have been assigned.
 Task changes requiring two signatures are:

 - Changing the task Brief (Manager and Worker)